julzaza/wildwitchherbs/_posts/2025-07-13-blood-offering-for-fertility.md

 - To anoint seeds before planting
 - To bless trees and sacred stones
 - To mark the thresholds of homes or birthing spaces
-- And, most often, **to feed the Earth directly**—returned with prayer, intention, and reverence.
+- And, most often, **to feed the Earth directly**.
+It is returned with prayer, intention, and reverence.

-Allowing a few drops of your blood to fall onto the soil, especially in your garden or under a chosen tree, is seen as an offering of partnership—**a pact between your body and the land**.
+Allowing a few drops of your blood to fall onto the soil, especially in your garden or under a chosen tree, is seen as an offering of partnership. **It is a pact between your body and the land**.

 But when is the right time to do such a ritual?